Last Updated: April 13, 2026

 Official sources

-Every cost figure in our database includes three required fields: the source it came from, the date it was collected, and a traceable link to the original source document or page.
+Every cost figure in our database includes three required fields: the source it came from, the date it was collected, and a traceable link to the original source document.
 Data without full provenance is not published.